 For both conditions, it’s unclear what happens first.
 Does the microbiome change, increasing the risk for disease?
 Or does the disease result in changes to the microbiome?

 A 2017 study also suggests that smoking can increase your risk for both conditions.
 For people who already have HS or Crohn’s disease, smoking can make symptoms worse.

 The symptoms of HS in the early stages can be similar to other skin conditions and can even be misdiagnosed as severe acne.
-It’s thought to affect about 1 percent of people.
+It’s thought to affect about

 People with HS are

 Both conditions can affect the perianal area (the skin around your anus), and the lesions look quite similar.
 It’s possible that some cases of HS are overlooked in people with Crohn’s disease, as healthcare professionals may assume the lesions are related to Crohn’s.

 If you live with a chronic condition like HS, it’s important to monitor for any health changes.
 It’s always best to find things early.
 Talk with your doctor about your concerns so that they can start you on the right treatment.

 Painful abscesses can occur in the perianal area as part of HS or Crohn’s disease.
 If you have HS and have skin symptoms in that area, it’s recommended that you see a gastroenterologist (a doctor who specializes in the digestive system).
 They can better assess if it’s part of your HS or another issue.

 Here are some common signs and symptoms of Crohn’s disease: